-From now until October 11, 2020, Sam’s Club itself is offering its latest special promotion that can get you an annual membership basically for free.
+Sam’s Club itself often offers special promotions that can get you an annual membership basically for free.

-The membership pretty much pays for itself with this offer, and you can use the $45 credit as soon as you sign up (in person) or when you receive the code via email.
+This membership deal pretty much pays for itself with this offer, and you can use the $45 credit as soon as you sign up (in person) or when you receive the code via email.

-- Enter your email on the offer page
+- Create your online account on this special offer page

 There are often new membership deals that pop up throughout the year that our Slickdeals users find and post about – many of which are ‘free’ member deals after applying grocery credit eCards and free food discounts.
 You can find these promotions from either Sam’s Club itself like this latest deal, Groupon or Living Social usually, so bookmark and share this page to discover the latest Sam’s Club discounts.
 At Slickdeals, our 12 million+ community is always tracking and posting the best deals for Sam’s and all major warehouse stores like Costco and others.

-A great example of the type of savings you can expect from Sam’s Club compared to other stores like Target and Walmart is this recent deal at Sam’s for Charmin Ultra Soft Toilet Paper 32 Super Plus Roll (currently on sale online for only $21.98).
-They also have Quilted Northern Ultra Soft & Strong Toilet Paper (32 rolls) in stock and ready to ship for just $19.98.
+A great example of the type of savings you can expect from Sam’s Club compared to other stores like Target and Walmart is this recent deal at Sam’s for Charmin Ultra Soft Toilet Paper 32 Super Plus Roll (on sale online for only $22.98).
+They also sell Quilted Northern Ultra Soft & Strong Toilet Paper (32 rolls) to ship for just $19.98.

-This price is way less than similar Charmin Ultra Soft brand toilet paper for sale at other stores like Target who currently has the 30-count Mega-Roll ($29.99), while online stores Walmart and Home Depot are still sold out of Charmin Ultra Soft Toilet Paper Mega Rolls (for delivery).
-And Amazon is selling similar items for much more at $52 for the Charmin Super Plus rolls (24 ct).
+This price is way less than similar Charmin Ultra Soft brand toilet paper for sale at other stores like Target who currently has the 30-count Mega-Roll ($36.49), while online stores Walmart offers a 9-count of Charmin Ultra Soft Toilet Paper Mega Rolls (for delivery) for $9.97 (so, to get 30 rolls would cost you more than $30).
+And Amazon is selling similar items for $31.99 right now.
+Slick Tip: We’ve seen the Charmin Super Plus rolls (24 ct) drop from $52 to $42 on Amazon in recent months making this $32 price the lowest price to date.

 9 Tips for Shopping at Sam’s Club